google/zetasql/docs/date_functions.md

   [time zone][date-timezone-definitions].
 If no time zone is specified, the default time zone, which is implementation defined, is used.
 If this expression is used and it evaluates to `NULL`, this function returns `NULL`.

+The current date is recorded at the start of the query statement which contains this function, not when this specific function is evaluated.

 **Return Data Type**